Spotted turtle

-The spotted turtle (Clemmys guttata), the only species of the genus Clemmys, is a small, semi-aquatic turtle that reaches a carapace length of 8–12 cm upon adulthood.
-Their broad, smooth, low dark-colored upper shell, or carapace, ranges in its exact colour from black to a bluish black with a number of tiny yellow round spots.
+The spotted turtle (Clemmys guttata), the only species of the genus Clemmys, is a small, semi-aquatic turtle.
+Their broad, smooth, low upper shell, or carapace, reaches 8–12 cm upon adulthood, and ranges in its exact colour from black to a bluish black with a number of tiny yellow round spots.
 The spotting patterning extends from the head, to the neck and out onto the limbs.
 Sexually mature males have a concave plastron and a long, thick tail.
 By contrast, sexually mature females possess a flat plastron and have a tail that is noticeably shorter and thinner than that of mature males.
 Mature males also have a dark iris and face; females typically have a yellow or orange iris and a similarly coloured face that is distinctly lighter than the males'.
 Juveniles appear female-like in this regard, and at maturity males begin to develop darker features.

 Spotted turtles are aquatic omnivores that inhabit a variety of semi-aquatic or in other words, shallow, fresh-water areas such as flooded forests, marshes, wet meadows, bogs and woodland streams in southern Canada (Ontario) and the eastern US: the eastern Great Lakes and east of the Appalachian Mountains.